Hanan Qassab Hassan: Biography

 Hanan's father was the prominent lawyer and writer Najat Qassab Hassan.
 She holds a PhD in French literature from the University of Paris III.
-She is currently the dean of the Higher Institute for Dramatic Arts in Damascus and a professor of Art history at the University of Damascus.
+She is currently the dean of the Higher Institute of Dramatic Arts in Damascus and a professor of Art history at the University of Damascus.
 She also served as the general secretary of the 2008 Arab Capital of Culture festivity.

 Hassan has conducted many studies on drama, performing arts, plastic arts and culture and published in academic revues and periodicals.
 She works as a consultant and co-ordinator for cultural activities for the Delegation of the European Commission in Syria and the French Cultural Center in Damascus.
 She is a member of the redaction committee for 2 reviews of drama and plastic arts, published by the Ministry of Culture in Syria.
 She is also a correspondent and writer for babelMed, a cultural website financed by the European Commission.